growdigital/Notes/primary/design.md

 * Rainwater harvesting
 * Quiet, sheltered seat
 * Art material piles - clay, stones, sand, gravel etc

-**Imagine the best places exercise** — put your favourite idea on a bamboo pole, put it where you think it should go

 This page online: <https://notes.grwd.uk/primary/design>